Skip to main content

 Growth Hormone Peptide Therapy

-Beyond foundational sex hormones, a key area of biohacking involves influencing the body’s production of human (HGH).
+Beyond foundational sex hormones, a key area of biohacking involves influencing the body’s production of human growth hormone (HGH).
 HGH plays a significant role in body composition, cellular repair, and metabolism.
 Direct administration of HGH can have side effects and is tightly regulated.
 Peptide therapy offers a more subtle and physiologic approach by stimulating the body’s own pituitary gland to produce and release HGH.

 Key Peptides and Their Mechanisms